 "From Snark to Peacekeeper: a pictorial history of Strategic Air Command" is a good book because it not only contains many good photos (as the title implies) but it also contains maps for all US ICBM sites, some of which have been reproduced in various web sites.
 Be warned the maps are not always exactly right.

 So what do people do with old missile sites?
 As indicated above, some are turned into homes or schools.
 At least two are used for scuba diving.
-I heard one is used as a "shot tower" to manufacture lead shot for ammunition.
+I heard one is used as a "shot tower" to manufacture lead shot for ammunition but I've never been able to confirm this.
 Several were used as hazardous storage facilities.
-At least one is a museum with (hopefully) more to follow.
+A few have become museums with (hopefully) more to follow.
 One was used as a dark sky site by the Prairie Astronomy Club.
 As of 2003 a few are becoming internet data storage services.
 One was a "time capsule" repository but the project is no longer available.

 Here is a fascinating sound clip from an Air Force training film that describes how missile guidance systems work (it's a 1.1 Meg .wav file).
 We think this is for the cruise missile.
 A transcription is here if you have difficulty understanding the sound clip.
 Also other related items such as the Retroencabulator from Rockwell.

-Roswell-online was an interesting site but has died and been taken over by one of those "domain squatter" companies.
+Roswell-online was an interesting site many years ago but it has died and been taken over by a German storage-systems company.

 http://www.casde.unl.edu Virtual Nebraska might be an alternate source for imagery of Nebraska launch complexes.